sciZer0/7/v/README.md

 Absolutely, blockchain technology causes a paradigm revolution.
 This is so because — enough to even mention this single thing alone — no today's state would like to allow people to get permissionless access to value.

 <br>

 ### About New Culture

 Additionally, thanks to blockchain technology, it will technically be impossible for creators to keep their exclusive ownership over created digitizable things that become known — because technically, anyone can upload these same digitizable things (videos, audios, texts, programs) on a blockchain and then use them the way they want.

-If the uploader wants — no one can forbid anyone to get permissionless access to this all.
+If the uploader wants — it can give permissionless access to these digitizable things to everyone,  and no one on Earth 🌎 can forbid anyone to get this permissionless access to this all.

 As they say — change or die.